 Pour Golden Grahams and mini marshmallows into the bag with the mixture and toss for a few seconds.
 This will lightly coat the cereal and marshmallows with sugar, but not the chocolate.
 I do this for aesthetic reasons so that when you serve them, people can see that these are S’ mores puppy chow!

 Spread on parchment paper or waxed paper.
-Let sit until cool and chocolate is set.
+Let sit until cool and the chocolate is set.

 You can store the puppy chow in an airtight container on the counter or in the refrigerator for up to 2 weeks, but I doubt it will last that long!